Note

 A more convenient way of generating grids is through the

-method.
+grid method.
 It will automatically generate

-coordinates and output an xarray.Dataset
+coordinates and output an xarray.Dataset.

 grid = spline.grid(spacing=30)